pkp/paperbuzz/README.md

 # Paperbuzz Plugin
-Article level metrics plugin for OJS to display in usage metrics on abstract page.
-Journals that do not assign DOIs will only display download metrics.
+Article level metrics plugin for OJS and OPS to display usage metrics on abstract page.
+Journals and Servers that do not assign DOIs will only display download metrics.

 Paperbuzz is a free and open service built by [ImpactStory](https://impactstory.org/) with PKP’s support.
 It takes the complex data collected by [Crossref Event Data](https://www.crossref.org/services/event-data/) and calculates metrics for every article that has a digital object identifier (DOI) registered with Crossref.